La-Flame1/Teacher-Student-Submission/README.md

 ### Objective

-Your objective is to implement a simple API for a school's homework submission platform that enables students to submit their homework and teachers to grade students' submissions.
+To implement a simple API for a school's homework submission platform that enables students to submit their homework and teachers to grade students' submissions.

 ### Brief